microsoft/react-native-windows/README.md

 This repository adds support for the [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads), which allows you to build apps for [all devices supported by Windows 10](https://developer.microsoft.com/en-us/windows/get-started-windows-10) including PCs, tablets, 2-in-1s, Xbox, Mixed reality devices etc.

-## Status
+## Status and roadmap

 We are in the process of re-implementing react-native-windows in C++, for better performance, and to better align with the shared C++ react-native core as it evolves.
-This effort is currently taking place in the [vnext](https://github.com/microsoft/react-native-windows/tree/master/vnext) subdirectory within this GitHub repo.
-You can read more about this effort [here](vnext/README.md).
-We are tracking progress on this work through [Projects](https://github.com/microsoft/react-native-windows/projects) and [Issues](https://github.com/microsoft/react-native-windows/issues?q=is%3Aopen+is%3Aissue+label%3Arnwcpp) on this GitHub repo.

-The ["current"](https://github.com/microsoft/react-native-windows/tree/master/current) subdirectory holds the earlier C# implementation for `react-native-windows`.

-Our intent is to provide a compatibility layer that will support existing apps, view managers, and native modules written in C# with minimal breaking changes.

-We anticipate that there will be increased activity on the repository related to this refactoring effort, but that overall effort allocated to the existing architecture will be minimized.
-Please continue to report issues as you encounter them, but be sure to use the [correct template](https://github.com/microsoft/react-native-windows/issues/new?assignees=rozele&labels=.NET&template=DOTNET.md) for issues related to the existing `react-native-windows` package (version 0.57 and earlier).
+Please see the [Roadmap 2019](blog/Roadmap2019.md) blog for details on this effort and investment roadmap for the upcoming months.

-### Updates
+### Latest updates
+*Last updated: July 2019*

 Both the `current` and `vnext` implementations of `react-native-windows` have been upgraded to support [React Native version 0.59](https://facebook.github.io/react-native/blog/2019/03/12/releasing-react-native-059).
 Please see the [July 2019 Updates Blog](blog/July2019Updates.md) for all the latest updates!